CyberT33N/docker-cheat-sheet/README.md

 - With bind mounts, we control the exact mountpoint on the host.
 We can use this to persist data, but is often used to provide additional data into containers.
 When working on an application, we can use a bind mount to mount our source code into the container to let it see code changes, respond, and let us see the changes right away.

+- Using bind mounts is very common for local development setups.
+The advantage is that the dev machine doesn’t need to have all of the build tools and environments installed.
+With a single docker run command, the dev environment is pulled and ready to go.
+We’ll talk about Docker Compose in a future step, as this will help simplify our commands (we’re already getting a lot of flags).

 <br><br>